brettstack/codegenie-website/src/content/docs/docs/guides/getting-started.md

 ## Next steps

 The next step is up to you!
-If you want to play around with the example app and learn more about the generated source code: check out the [Project Structure guides](../project-structure/overview.mdx).
+If you want to play around with the example app and learn more about the generated source code: check out the [Project Walkthrough guides](../project-walkthrough/overview.mdx).

 If you'd rather start developing your own application, head over to the [Data Modeling guide](./data-modeling.md).
 After you've finished modeling your application, you can then run the `npm run codegenie:generate` command again to generate the source code.